September is National Baby Safety...

-Through our foster care program at MCHS, we are able to provide safe havens for hundreds of children who have been removed from their biological parents' care because of the traumas of abuse and neglect.
-The children we care for in this program range in age from two weeks to 18 years.
-We help them find safe and loving homes with the dozens of foster families we recruit, license, train and provide support to each year.
+Through our foster care program, we are able to provide safe havens for hundreds of children who are removed from their biological parents’ care due to the trauma of abuse and neglect.
+We help children (ages newborn through 18-years-old) find safe and loving homes as we continue to recruit more loving and safe foster families.

 The ultimate goal for children in foster care is to reunify with their biological families.
 Foster families play an integral role in helping families successfully reunify.
 Through their care and dedication to the child, foster parents provide the necessary and added source of support each child needs.

 The length of time a child spends with a foster family varies and could be short term or long term depending on a child’s circumstance.
 No matter the length of time a child spends in the home of one of our families, the impact on the life of the child is life-changing!

 The length of time a child spends with a foster family varies and could be short term or long term depending on a child’s circumstance.
 No matter the length of time a child spends in the home of one of our families, the impact on the life of the child is life-changing!
 Our short-term care foster families support emergency placements so that a child can sleep their home rather than a shelter.
 Short-term care foster parents also support our other foster parents during out of town dates and other short-term needs.